cibusse/SQL-Mockup-practice_ConcertSaver/README.md

 ### Project Ideation

-- Conceptualized the idea of ConcertSaver and outlined the core features and functionalities with **Charlotte**.
+- Conceptualized the idea of ConcertSaver and outlined the core features and functionalities with *Chien Chuan**.

 ### Database Schema Design